CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public convertRSAKeyToJWK (string $key)
 ```

-Converts a string RSA key to a JWK via the filesystem
+Converts a string RSA key to a JWK via the filesystem.